This Tech Hack Will Instantly Teach Your Child Their Phone Number

 Every child will develop a unique learning style as they grow, but when teaching a young children a phone number, you need something they can touch.

-From my research in child development, I know the two keys to getting my child to memorize her phone number are:
+The two keys to getting my child to memorize her phone number are:

 - The information has to be interesting, because you remember it if you're interested in it.